Leopoldo Vega: Career

 During the early stages of the COVID-19 pandemic in the Davao Region in 2020, Vega was at the forefront of the response to the health crisis in Davao City running Mindanao's first and only subnational COVID-19 diagnostic laboratory at SPMC.
 He is credited for working alongside the Davao local government in putting up isolation centers and preparing the hospital for the eventual surge in cases by March 2020.
 On June 5, 2020, Vega left his 39-year career as a hospital administrator and doctor specializing in cardiothoracic surgery to join government service after he was appointed by President Rodrigo Duterte as Undersecretary for Special Concerns of the Department of Health.
 A month later, he was appointed by President Duterte to the national coronavirus task force as COVID-19 treatment czar.

 As health undersecretary and task force treatment chief, Vega heads the One Hospital Command Center (OHCC) located at the Metropolitan Manila Development Authority Gymnasium in Makati which oversees and coordinates the critical care capacity of all hospitals and treatment and monitoring facilities in Metro Manila amid the health crisis.
 He also spearheaded the creation of other regional OHCC systems in Central Luzon, Calabarzon and Davao Region for closer monitoring of local quarantine sites.

+During his tenure at the Department of Health, he held the prestigious position of Chief of Staff, where he capably led two significant clusters within the department: (1) Office of the Chief of Staff: Under this cluster, he provided astute oversight to the Legal Service, Internal Audit Service, and Health Emergency Management Bureau, and (2) Administration and Financial Management Team: Within this purview, he skillfully managed the Administrative Service and Finance Management Service.

+His effective leadership in these roles played a pivotal role in ensuring the smooth operation and efficient management of these essential clusters of the Department of Health.
+Assisting him during his tenure was EnP.
+Raemond Angelo Karagdag, Executive Assistant IV.
+Together, they worked diligently to advance the department's mission and objectives.

 Personal life

 Vega is married to Amelia Avelino.
 They have two adult children.
-His daughter Beatrice was appointed to the Duterte administration as assistant secretary of the Office of the President in 2018.
+His daughter Beatrice was appointed to the Duterte administration as assistant secretary of the Office of the President in 2018, and before the end of the term of the administration, she was appointed as NAPOLCOM Commissioners.